Kotlin/kotlinx.coroutines/kotlinx-coroutines-debug/README.md

 #### Build failures due to duplicate resource files

-Building a project for Android that depends on `kotlinx-coroutines-debug` (usually introduced by being a transitive dependency of `kotlinx-coroutines-test`) may fail with `DuplicateRelativeFileException` for `META-INF/AL2.0`, `META-INF/LGPL2.1`, or `win32-x86/attach_hotspot_windows.dll` when trying to merge the Android resource.
+Building an Android project that depends on `kotlinx-coroutines-debug` (usually introduced by being a transitive dependency of `kotlinx-coroutines-test`) may fail with `DuplicateRelativeFileException` for `META-INF/AL2.0`, `META-INF/LGPL2.1`, or `win32-x86/attach_hotspot_windows.dll` when trying to merge the Android resource.

-The problem is with the fact that Android merges the resources of all its dependencies into a single directory and complains about conflicts.
-However:
+The problem is that Android merges the resources of all its dependencies into a single directory and complains about conflicts, but:
 * `kotlinx-coroutines-debug` transitively depends on JNA and JNA-platform, both of which include license files in their META-INF directories.
-Trying to merge their resources leads to problems, which means that any Android project that depends on JNA and JNA-platform will experience build failures.
+Trying to merge these files leads to conflicts, which means that any Android project that depends on JNA and JNA-platform will experience build failures.
 * Additionally, `kotlinx-coroutines-debug` embeds `byte-buddy-agent` and `byte-buddy`, along with their resource files.
-  Then, if the project separately depends on `byte-buddy`, merging the resources of `kotlinx-coroutines-debug` with ones from `byte-buddy` and `byte-buddy-agent` will lead to problems as the resource files are duplicated.
+  Then, if the project separately depends on `byte-buddy`, merging the resources of `kotlinx-coroutines-debug` with ones from `byte-buddy` and `byte-buddy-agent` will lead to conflicts as the resource files are duplicated.

 One possible workaround for these issues is to add the following to the `android` block in your gradle file for the application subproject: